drivendataorg/zamba/docs/docs/quickstart.md

 Usage: zamba train [OPTIONS]

-  Train a model using the provided data, labels, and model name.
+  Train a model on your labeled data.

   If an argument is specified in both the command line and in a yaml file, the command line input will take precedence.